HISTORY OF THE PRIORAT

 The history of the twentieth century brings the cooperatives inspired by the goverment of Catalonia, which return the illusion of progress and dignity to the peasants.
 With the cooperative wineries also the modernist architecture of César Martinell arrives in the region.
 The Spanish Civil War of 1936-39 ends this encouraging panorama, the Battle of the Ebro in which the Priorat played an important role hosting the headquarters of the Republican troops, in one of the bloodiest and darkest episodes in Spanish history.
 The Post-war decades was misery, hunger and depopulation.

-20TH CENTURY: THE NEW PRIORATS
+THE NEW PRIORATS

-For the first three vintages, from 1989 to 1991, the five wineries pooled their grapes and shared a coop winery in the town of Gratallops.
+For the first three vintages, from 1989 to 1991, the five wineries pooled their grapes and shared a cooperative winery in the town of Gratallops.
 “To their amusement, various wine critics claimed to prefer some wines to others, despite the fact that they were identical,” writes British wine critic Tim Atkin.

 “The top tier of Priorats are world class and contenders for long-term aging,” Robert Parker.